 Often preventing siding damage takes a multi-faceted approach.
 Make your home less attractive.
-Have any existing animals removed from inside your home before sealing it.
+Have any existing animals been removed from inside your home before sealing it?
 Safe and humane animal repellents do exist, as discussed above.

 If you’re experiencing home or yard damage from animals, the skilled team at Mid-Atlantic Wildlife Control is here to help.
 We understand the urgency of an animal infestation.
 Time is of the essence.
 Therefore, we work to quickly and humanely remove pests while providing solutions to prevent future infestations.